ibm-cloud-docs/vpc/vpe-intro.md

 {:codeblock: .codeblock}
 {:pre: .pre}
 {:screen: .screen}
+{:beta: .beta}
 {:tip: .tip}
 {:note: .note}
 {:important: .important}
 {:download: .download}

-# About Virtual Private Endpoints
+# About Virtual Private Endpoints (Beta)
 {: #about-vpe}

 {{site.data.keyword.cloud}} Virtual Private Endpoint (VPE) for VPC enables you to connect to supported {{site.data.keyword.cloud_notm}} services from your VPC virtual network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
 {:shortdesc}

+Endpoint gateways are only available to accounts with special approval to preview this beta feature.
+Contact your IBM Sales representative if you are interested in getting access.
+{:beta}

 VPE is an evolution of the private connectivity to IBM Cloud services.
 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance basis.
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
 Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.cloud}} service on the private backbone without adding availability or bandwidth constraints.
 VPE gives you the experience of controlling all the private addressing within your cloud.